Crock Pot Sweet Potato and Quinoa Turkey Chili packs a double protein punch with the addition of both lean ground turkey breast and quinoa.

 Directions

-- Add ground turkey and shallot to a large skillet over medium-high heat.
-Season liberally with salt and pepper then cook until no longer pink, breaking turkey up as it cooks.
-Add garlic then cook for 30 more seconds then add to a 6 quart crock pot.
-Add remaining ingredients, except toppings, into crock pot then cook on high for 3 hours, or low for 5-6 hours, or until sweet potatoes are tender.
-Serve with toppings.
-May need to add more chicken broth when reheating.
+- Add the ground turkey and shallot to a large skillet over medium-high heat.
+Season with salt and pepper then cook the turkey until it's no longer pink, breaking it up as it cooks.
+Add the garlic then saute for 30 more seconds.
+Scrape the mixture into a 6 quart crock pot.

 I have come back to this recipe time and time again.
 It is just so good.
 I am wondering – do you know how I might make this in the instant pot?